NickGatti/notes/README.md

 * vars count and accu are in the scope of the outer function
 * its like a higher order function, accumulator pattern
+* we can reset the accumulator by redeclaring rAvgSol